ViRT1ST/BeDownloader/README.md

 ```
 1. Download and install Node.js v20.9.0 or newer.
 2. Download repository archive and unpack it.
-3. Go to the root of unpacked folder and run 'npm install' in terminal to install all projects dependencies.
+3. Go to the root of unpacked folder and run 'npm install' in terminal to install all dependencies.
-5. Then run 'npm run dev' to start app.
+4. Run 'npm run dev' in terminal to start app.
 ```

 ## Skipping projects by download history